 3. Setting up monitoring in Checkmk

-It is best to save with Save & Finish at this point, because of course the service detection cannot work yet.
+It is best to save with Save & Finish at this point, because of course the service discovery cannot work yet.

 To do this, under Setup > Agents > VM, Cloud, Container > Microsoft Azure create a rule whose conditions apply exclusively to the Azure host that has just been created.
 There you will find the input fields for the IDs and the secret:

 Here you can also select the resource groups or resources that you want to monitor.
-If you have not checked explicitely specified groups, all resource groups are automatically monitored.
+If you have not checked explicitly specified groups, all resource groups are automatically monitored.